FidelusAleksander/ghcertified/content/questions/foundations/question-107.md

 ---
 archetype: "questions"
 title: "Question 107"
 question: "Who can setup billing or assign billing managers for an organization?
-(Select two.)"
+(Select three.)"
 draft: false
 ---